 Selected topics in the philosophy of psychology, e.g., the nature of psychological explanation, reductionism, issues in cognitive, behavioral, and neuroscience.

-Same as LPS 143, PSYCH 123P
+Same as LPS 143, PSYCH 123P.

-Restrictions: Philosophy majors and Psychology majors have the first consideration for enrollment.
+Restriction: Philosophy Majors have first consideration for enrollment.
+Psychology Majors have first consideration for enrollment.

 PHILOS 144.
 Topics in Philosophy of Social Science.
 4 Units.